keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

 ## Install keptn

 - Execute the CLI command `keptn install` and provide the requested information.
 This command will install keptn in the version of the latest release.
+Since v0.3 of keptn, the install command accepts a parameter to select the platform you would like to install keptn on.
+Currently supported platforms are Google Kubernetes Engine (GKE) and OpenShift.
+Depending on your platform, enter the following command to start the installation:

+  - For **GKE**:

     ```console
+    keptn install -p=gke
+    ```

+  - For **OpenShift**:

+    ```console
-    keptn install
+    keptn install -p=openshift
     ```

     In your cluster, this command installs the complete infrastructure necessary to run keptn.